Tethik/burn-after-reading/README.md

 [Demo](https://burn.blacknode.se/)

+ℹ️ Consider checking out [yopass](https://github.com/jhaals/yopass) that does very much the same as this project, but is more well maintained.

 ## Deployment

 The service is available as a docker image that you can use.
 Alternatively, you can also use a wsgi-server, e.g. uwsgi.